 Galangal root is a staple in Thai cooking.
 While it looks similar to ginger and is in the same family as ginger, it does not taste like ginger.
 It’s a touch piney and quite citrusy.
-Some compare it to turmeric, because it’s a powerhouse root that’s loaded with beneficial properties.
+Some people compare it to turmeric, because it’s also a powerhouse root that’s loaded with beneficial properties.
 Other people say that you can use ginger as a substitute for galangal.
-If you have an Asian market or international grocer nearby, buy some galangal root (dried or fresh), while you’re picking up your lemongrass 🙂 It’s worth it!
+If you have an Asian market or international grocer nearby, buy some galangal root (dried or fresh), while you’re picking up your lemongrass 🙂

-If you prefer a spicier soup, add some Thai chili, or if you have some red curry paste on hand, add some!
+If you prefer a spicier vegan tofu coconut soup, add some Thai chili, or if you have some red curry paste on hand, add some!

 Coconut Tofu Soup